Skip to content

 Expiration Date (Expiration Date): your Loop app has a finite life, the app warns you starting 3 weeks before the expiration date

-fastlane (fastlane): used as part of the github Build Action method that enables building Loop without a Mac computer or Xcode
+fastlane (fastlane): used as part of the GitHub Build Action method that enables building Loop without a Mac computer or Xcode

 Finder (Finder): graphical folder and file display on Mac

-fork (fork): a copy of code in a github repository other than the original
+fork (fork): a copy of code in a GitHub repository other than the original

 GBPA (GBPA): Glucose Based Partial Application: modification to Automatic Bolus Dosing Strategy